Samsung/tizen-docs/docs/application/native/guides/text-input/multi-assistant.md

 2. Prepare the Multi-assistant client library.

-   The preparation connects the client application to the Multi-assistant service to start exchanging messages with Mutli-assistant framework and wakeup engines.
+   The preparation connects the client application to the Multi-assistant service to start exchanging messages with the Mutli-assistant framework and wakeup engines.

 3. Retrieve audio data when activated.